 Multiple Myeloma Research & Clinical Trials

-For multiple myeloma patients, clinical trials mean hope.
+For patients with multiple myeloma, clinical trials mean hope.

 The OSUCCC – James has more than 500 open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
 In fact, patients have access to more of this nation’s leading-edge, targeted treatments and drugs than at most hospitals in America.